farism/Assert/README.md

 # Installing

-1. Clone this repo somewhere to your system
+1. Clone this repo somewhere to your system.
 2. In the Beef IDE, right-click workspace panel select "Add Existing Project".
-3. Find the directory you that was cloned earlier
+Locate the directory you cloned earlier.
-4. For each project that wiwill `Assert`
+3. For each project that will use `Assert`, right-click > Properties > Dependencies and select `Assert`.

 # Usage